reidmit/website/content/projects/pixers.md

 date: 2015-01-03
 tags:
   - javascript
-  - generative-art
+  - generative art
   - canvas
 ---

 Pixers is a tool for creating [generative art](https://en.wikipedia.org/wiki/Generative_art), pixel-by-pixel.
-You define a number of parameters (color palette, number of pixers, etc.) and let the pixers draw you a picture.
+You define a few parameters (color palette, number of pixers, etc.) and let the pixers draw you a picture.
 Even when using the same settings, no two pixer drawings are alike.
 [Try it out!](http://pixers.reidmitchell.net/)

 Here's how I described it when I first made it: